All Episodes

 Have a great day.

-So a kid.
+Okay, so a kid.

 How old is this kid?

-Well, it's an unidentified kid, probably the son of one of the controllers being told what to say.
+It's an unidentified kid, probably the son of one of the controllers being told what to say.

-So you got a kid, inexperienced, not qualified, not trained, uh, no experience, no prior experience, uh telling airplanes when to cross runways, when to take off, when to land, even speaking to them in Spanish.
+So you got a kid, inexperienced, not qualified, not trained, no experience, no prior experience, telling airplanes when to cross runways, when to take off, when to land, even speaking to them in Spanish.

 And everybody's all out of whack.

-This is where we end up when we elect another kid to direct the whole country.
+Folks, don't you understand this is where we end up when we elect another kid to direct the whole country.

 This kid in the air traffic control sounds more confident and more competent what he's doing than Obama.

-So we got this, we got a what?
+So we got this, we got a what, a 45-year-old kid directing the country.

-Oh, that's no problem with it.
+No, there's no problem with it.

 Put a little kid in the air traffic control tower.

-People have a have a fit.
+People have a fit.

-Not I, ladies and gentlemen, I'm all for opportunity for the youth of America.
+I'm all for opportunity for the youth of America.

-Uh, kid did fine to me.
+Kid did fine to me.

 Sounded fine to me.